Samsung Electronics profit growth slows despite stellar chip sales

 The Apple Inc components supplier and smartphone rival said operating profit from the mobile business sank 34 percent from a year ago, and warned of stiffer competition in the second half due to the release of new models.

-The South Korean tech giant added however that demand for memory chips, its biggest earnings contributor by far, would remain strong in the second half thanks to the growth of server data centers.
+The South Korean tech giant added however that demand for memory chips, its biggest earnings contributor by far, would remain strong in the second half thanks to the growth of server data centres.

 Revenue for the April-June period fell 4 percent to 58.5 trillion won, broadly in line with Samsung's earlier estimate.